Lightening the Load: A Cluster-Based Framework for A Lower-Overhead, Provable Website Fingerprinting Defense: Design Details

-Our preliminary evaluations revealed that for traces in a single webpage, CAST generated several large intra-webpage clusters, along with a long tail of smaller ones.
+Our preliminary evaluations (discussed in Appendix \ref{appendix:cast}) revealed that for traces in a single webpage, CAST generated several large intra-webpage clusters, along with a long tail of smaller ones.
 Small intra-webpage clusters are not suitable, as our goal is to regularize all traces within an intra-webpage cluster to appear identical; if an intra-webpage cluster contains too few traces, the defense incurs the overhead of padding and shaping with minimal privacy benefit.
 To be more precise, the attacker’s uncertainty remains low despite the added cost, resulting in an inefficient overhead-to-privacy tradeoff.
-To produce better clusters, we introduced four modifications to CAST, which we will describe below.
+To produce better clusters, we introduced four modifications to the original CAST algorithm proposed in \cite{aghabozorgi2014hybrid}, which we will describe below.

 \textbf{Affinity Computation.} As we mentioned, the affinity of a time series \(F_x\) with respect to a candidate cluster \(\mathcal{S}\) is computed as the average of the pairwise similarity scores between \(F_x\) and each member \(F_y \in \mathcal{S}\).
 Following prior work~\cite{wu2018random,badiane2022empirical}, the similarity score \(A(F_x, F_y)\) is computed using an exponential function of the squared Euclidean distance: